ashishtandon2000/expense_tracker/README.md

 - Filter data
 - Store expense in device storage, such that after closing app expense does not disappear - can use shared preference
 - Method to export import excel

+# Fix
+- at some places we have set expense to int and at some we are taking double value.